Lost Structures of

 1st National Bank & Trust Co.
 Building

-banks.
 Captured four months later, he was rescued by gang members.
+After

-After robberies in several states, he was arrested in Arizona,
+robberies in several states, he was arrested in Arizona, returned to

 Point Jail.
 He executed a famous escape (using a gun carved